yupeeee/YupTools/docs/tools/listools.md

 ### Output

 - **max_idx** (*int*):
-Index of the largest value in a given list.
+The index of the maximum value.

 ---